creativesoftwarefdn/weaviate-semantic-schemas/README.md

 ## Generators

 Generators are use to create custom schemas.
 They should be run from the ./generators dir of the repo.
-Like: `$ cd generators && python generate_schema.org.py`
+Like: `$ cd generators && python generate_schema.org.py`.
+The schema.org generator `generate_schema.org.py` needs one argument, the semver version of the schema you want to generate, like: `python generate_schema.org.py 1.0.0`.